Animal Attack & Dog Bite Attorneys in Minneapolis

 You may have recently been attacked and injured by an animal.
 If so, an animal attack lawyer in Minneapolis, MN can provide legal assistance and help you with your case.
 You may be eligible to file a claim against the owner and recover your medical expenses, lost income, or any associated damages.

-Animal Attack Cases
+Dog Bite and Animal Attack Cases

 Various circumstances may have led to your accident.
 Regardless of how the attack occurred, JD Haas & Associates, PLLC can review your case to determine who is at fault and how you may proceed legally.